 In the late 1960s, like many old bluesmen, Crudup broke a long retirement on the heels of the revived interest in the blues on the part of white teenagers.

-At the age of 68, he was hospitalised after suffering a heart attack on 21 January 1974 at his hotel in Georgetown, Washington DC, while on a short tour with Bonnie Raitt.
+At the age of 68, Crudup was hospitalised after suffering a heart attack on 21 January 1974 at his hotel in Georgetown, Washington DC, while on a short tour with Bonnie Raitt.

 He was hospitalised again in March after suffering a stroke from which he never regained consciousness.

-Crudup died in the Nassawadox hospital in Northampton County, Virginia, on 28 March.
+Crudup died in the Nassawadox hospital in Northampton County, Virginia, on 28 March 1976.
+He was survived by 13 sons and daughters, ranging in age from 17 to 43.